voltrue2/gracenode/README.md

 `node daemon stop`

-gracenode creates a script called `daemon.js` in your application root when you install it via npm.
+gracenode creates a script called `daemon` in your application root when you install it via npm.

 ***